isbopsproject/EY-Network-Analysis/README.md

 # Network-Visualization Tool

-The tool has been developed in R using the “shiny” package.
-In addition to shiny, we require the following packages installed:
+The tool has been developed in R using the `shiny` package.
+In addition to `shiny`, we require the following packages installed:

 * igraph: to plot the networks, calculate network centrality measures